Preethi-Sakthivel/Awesome-Chocolate-Sales-Product-Analytics-Dashboard/README.md

 ![image](https://github.com/user-attachments/assets/977efd2e-d6ed-4a66-aeee-4121547c6e56)

 ![image](https://github.com/user-attachments/assets/a3b8b420-6c27-4611-95cf-50492a5d6aeb)

 ![image](https://github.com/user-attachments/assets/f77769fe-5468-4bc2-bf5a-efb89bb212d6)

-🍫Sales & Product Analytics Dashboard

 Enabled marketing and sales teams to monitor high-level KPIs and profitability and logistics performance—all within a few clicks.

 📊Project Overview

-•	Developed and deployed an advanced Power BI dashboard for sales and product analytics by transforming ~60K records into a star schema model, incorporating a calendar dimension for time-based calculations and trend insights.
+•	Developed and deployed an advanced Power BI dashboard for sales and product analytics by transforming records into a star schema model, incorporating a calendar dimension for time-based calculations and trend insights.

 •	Created complex DAX measures and calculation groups to support dynamic Month-over-Month (MoM) and Year-over-Year (YoY) analysis across KPIs like sales, profit, cost, and shipments—reducing manual update effort by 60%.